 Tillerson: Trump says look past turmoil and re-engage Russia

-U.S. Secretary of State Rex Tillerson, right, receives a "hongi" a traditional maori welcome at Premier House in Wellington, New Zealand, Tuesday, June 6, 2017. .
-U.S. Secretary of State Rex Tillerson shakes hands with New Zealand Prime Minister Bill English, left, at Premier House in Wellington, New Zealand, Tuesday, June 6, 2017.
+U.S. Secretary of State Rex Tillerson, right, shakes hands with New Zealand Prime Minister Bill English at Premier House in Wellington, New Zealand, Tuesday, June 6, 2017.

 |Title